Tainted\\Coders

 However, by keeping the UI inside of the ECS, we gain some benefits:

 For a deeper discussion about these trade-offs I highly suggest reading Alice's post.
-Alice is a maintainer at Bevy and works in CAD software.
+Alice is the lead maintainer at Bevy.

 Layout in Bevy is powered by the taffy library which is a high performance rust-powered UI layout library.